vladsavin95/MSc.Thesis_GooglePlayStore_Web-Review_Scraper_Project/README.md

 	- max_words: Currently there are just 200 words selected to appear in a wordcloud.
 You can increase or decrease.
 	IMPORTANT: don't forget to save changes if not the script will give an error or not the right information will be scrapped

 4: Run script.
 Once you run at the bottom check for: Input filename results.
-In the box input the name of the app you are scrapping (THIS IS VERY IMPORTANT WHEN OVERVIEWING THE RESULTS - Point 5)
+In the box input the name of the app you are scrapping (THIS IS VERY IMPORTANT WHEN OVERVIEWING THE RESULTS - Point 5) (However this feature is hidden)
 	- make sure you input the app name

 	- Chrome browser will open and the scrolling will start.
 IMPORTANT: make sure you keep Chrome in full screen mode like it opened